 "We are proud of each of our cdordinators and for their contributions locally and soon on a national level," said Kris Fehr, BFMP executive director.
 "Their selection as presenters confirms the good work we are doing in Dickinson and the surrounding area."

 While organizers of the 2018 Summit said they received the highest volume of workshop proposals in the event's eight-year history, they picked Murphy and Billings for their proposals' overall quality, practicality, unique topic, and demonstrated expertise as presenters.

-Billings, who joined BFMP in 2015, will present on "Advancing the Mentoring Movement in Rural America."
-Murphy joined BFMP in 2016 and will share insights on "Mentoring Youth in Foster Care in Rural Areas."
+Billings, who joined BFMP in 2015, presented on "Advancing the Mentoring Movement in Rural America."
+Murphy joined BFMP in 2016 and shared insights on "Mentoring Youth in Foster Care in Rural Areas."

 The quality of our future depends on the encouragement and support young people receive today.
 Therefore, the mission of the Western Wellness Foundation Inc. and the Best Friends Mentoring Program is making a positive difference in the lives of children and families, one at a time.
 Best Friends Mentoring Program matches adult role models with children who need positive adult guidance and friendship, and is one of the largest mentoring organization in North Dakota.
 We served more than 250 at-risk youth in 2012-13.